-TAIYUAN, Dec.
-7 (Xinhua) -- China sent a new optical remote sensing satellite into space from the Taiyuan Satellite Launch Center in northern China's Shanxi Province at 10:55 a.m.
-Saturday (Beijing Time).
+TAIYUAN, Sept.
+7 (Xinhua) -- China launched a new optical remote-sensing satellite from the Taiyuan Satellite Launch Center in northern Shanxi Province on Monday.

 The Gaofen-11 02 satellite was launched by a Long March-4B rocket at 1:57 p.m.
 (Beijing Time), according to the center.
 It was the 345th flight mission by a Long March carrier rocket.

 Gaofen-11 02 has a resolution up to the sub-meter level.
 It will be mainly used for land surveys, city planning, land rights confirmation, road network design, crop yield estimation and disaster prevention and mitigation.